203 Status of Applications [R-11.2013]

 An “amended” nonprovisional application is one that having been acted on by the examiner, has in turn been acted on by the applicant in reply to the examiner’s action.
 The applicant’s reply may be confined to an election, a traverse of the action taken by the examiner or may include an amendment of the application.

-An “allowed” nonprovisional application or an application “in issue” is one which, having been examined, is passed to issue as a patent, subject to payment of the issue fee.
-Its status as an “allowed” application continues from the date of the notice of allowance until it is withdrawn from issue or until it issues as a patent or becomes abandoned, as provided in 37 CFR 1.316.
+An “allowed” nonprovisional application or an application “in issue” is one which has been examined and determined to meet all statutory requirements, and in which a notice of allowance has been sent to the applicant.
+Its status as an “allowed” application continues from the date of the notice of allowance until it issues as a patent, unless it is withdrawn from issue (37 CFR 1.313), or becomes abandoned for failure to pay the issue fee and any required publication fee (37 CFR 1.314 and 1.316).

 An abandoned application is, inter alia, one which is removed from the Office docket of pending applications:

-- (A) through formal abandonment by the applicant (acquiesced in by the assignee if there is one) or by the attorney or agent of record;
+- (A) through formal abandonment by the applicant or by the attorney or agent of record;

 - (B) through failure of applicant to take appropriate action at some stage in the prosecution of a nonprovisional application;